immarklitvinov/telegram_dating_bot/README.md

 # Telegram dating bot

-Created this telegram bot for my friends for them to get in touch with new people.
+Created this telegram bot for my friends to get them in touch with each other.

 ## Project Files discription: